Ing-Dayana/Landing-Page-bootstrap-and-Gsap/README.md

-# Landing-Page-con-bootstrap-y-Gsap
+# Landing Page with bootstrap and Gsap
 Creation of a Landing Page with HTML, JavaScript and bootstrap.
 Adding animations with the Gsap library.